 Think about it this way, SOA is a service-oriented architecture that allows decoupled services to interact with one another, no matter the platform or protocol it has.
 However, the way this exchange of data is even possible is through an ESB or enterprise service bus.

-An enterprise service bus acts as the backbone of any SOA architecture and will most likely be present in any application integration-driven software architecture.
+ESB platform acts as the backbone of any SOA architecture and will most likely be present in any application integration-driven software architecture.

-Now that you know these two architectures are completely different from each other, in the sense SOA focus on building business applications that can be easily leveled and allow companies to grow, while enterprise service buses are just a part of the strategy to do that, it is time to consider implementing an ESB to achieve service-oriented architecture.
+Now that you know these two architectures are completely different from each other, in the sense SOA focus on building business applications that can be easily leveled and allow companies to grow, while enterprise service buses are just a part of the strategy to do that, it is time to consider implementing an ESB platform to achieve service-oriented architecture.

 Here in Rootstack, one of the many technologies we use is Mulesoft, an ESB software that helps us connect applications and data, making it possible for us to achieve a service-oriented application.